 It is not simply a special skill that is only bestowed on a select few.
 We can all do it, and we can do it really well.
 The skills needed to become a compelling public speaker can be learned, practiced, and refined over time.

 So how do you keep your audience engaged?

 To do that, we need to look at the three main components of a presentation.
-They are core content development, slide design and outlining, and delivery of your speech.
+They are core content development, slide design and outlining, and delivery of your presentation.
 Based on these components, here are some tips that you can use to jazz up your presentation, capture attention, and make people sit up and listen.[Tweet “Anatomy of a #presentation: 1-Content, 2-Design, 3-Delivery.”]

 1. Develop powerful content

 - Convey one message.
 Understanding the purpose of your presentation will get you started on the right foot.
 Your research and content should serve that objective.